 These mitigation measures may be outlined in a stand-alone “cyber annex” to the FSP or incorporated into the FSP itself in appropriate areas.
 The NVIC notes that it is not necessary to identify specific technology or business models.
 Rather, facilities may provide a general description as well as documentation explaining how they are addressing any facility-specific cybersecurity vulnerabilities.

-USCG guidance published following the release of the NVIC indicates that facilities which have not already addressed cybersecurity vulnerabilities in their FSAs/FSPs will be required to submit cybersecurity FSA/FSP amendments (or annexes) to the USCG during a one-year period beginning on October 1, 2021, with all FSA/FSP amendments submitted no later than October 1, 2022.
+published following the release of the NVIC indicates that facilities which have not already addressed cybersecurity vulnerabilities in their FSAs/FSPs are required to submit cybersecurity FSA/FSP amendments (or annexes) to the USCG during a one-year period beginning on October 1, 2021, with all FSA/FSP amendments submitted no later than October 1, 2022.